zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/_index.md

 ## Clean up environment

 Complete the following steps to clean up your environment.
 To disable Azure Automanage you will use the Azure portal, go to the Automanage – Azure virtual machine best practices page that lists all of your auto-managed VMs.
-Select the checkbox next to the Azure Arc enabled Server you want to disable from Automanage, then click on the Disable automanagment button.
+Select the checkbox next to the Azure Arc enabled Server you want to disable from Automanage, then click on the Disable automanagement button.

   ![Disable Azure Automanage](./06.png)